EbramTawfik/Notes/AI4R/2-KalmanFilters/KalmanFiltersQuizzes.md

 ### 15. **Kalman Prediction Quiz**
 **Question:**
-Given a state transition matrix \( F \) and an initial state estimate, predict the next state.
+Given a state transition matrix $F$ and an initial state estimate, predict the next state.

 **Answer:**
-The next state is calculated by multiplying the state transition matrix \( F \) with the current state.
+The next state is calculated by multiplying the state transition matrix $F$ with the current state.

 **Explanation:**
 The prediction step involves applying the state transition model to the current state to predict the next state.